bdnf/AWS-HA-App-with-Multi-Region-RDS-Database/README.md

 ## Minimum RPO for a single AZ outage

-0 minutes, as volume is recovered.
+0 minutes, as volume is recovered from standby instance.

 ## Minimum RPO for a single region outage